notional-finance/contracts/docs/Escrow.md

 balance to do so
 - INSUFFICIENT_COLLATERAL_BALANCE: account does not hold enough collateral to settle, they will have additional collateral in a different currency if they are collateralized
+- INSUFFICIENT_FREE_COLLATERAL_SETTLER: calling account to settle cash does not have sufficient free collateral after settling payers and receivers

 ***